Product

 From assessment to evolutionary maintenance

-ExMigratorAI is the entry point into a broader route to reduce GeneXus dependency, modernize in phases, and keep evolving the product with Eximus.
+ExMigratorAI does not stop at a report.
+It is the entry point to assess, modernize in stages, and support product evolution with Eximus.

 01Entry point